 Looking for the printable?
-Simply scroll down and request it using the sign-up form!
+Enter your email address in the sign-up form!

 Ever since we started making window clings and paper plate suncatchers, our kids have been hooked.
-There’s just something about having colourful designs on all our windows that feels so cheerful!
+There’s just something about having colorful designs on all our windows that feels so cheerful!

 The kids were really excited about this one, and we just LOVE how it turned out.
-The design is so pretty, and the colours are so bright!
+The design is so pretty, and the colors are so bright!

 And to make your life a little easier, I even created a template for you to download and print at home—which means you should have no difficulty making your own!